 At Co-op Academy Oakwood the curriculum comprises everything that a child experiences at our school.
-We follow a topic-based approach with over-arching themes used to link subject-specific skills, knowledge and understanding.
+We follow the National Curriculum where subject-specific skills, knowledge and understanding is taught.
 These are underpinned by first-hand experiences.
-We also embed co-operative principles within our curriculum through our ‘ROOTS’ values.

 Our Early Years Foundation Stage is inspired by the values and pedagogy of Reggio Emilia.
 Indoor and outdoor learning environments are carefully developed and constructed to capture children’s interests and engage them in opportunities to gain skills and knowledge across a wide range of areas.
 The curriculum is informed and influenced by the children, their families and the community and aims to enable children to make links across each area of learning.
 Follow this link for further information about the Foundation Stage.

 Across school we provide a broad curriculum experience that includes academic, sporting/physical, dramatic, artistic, musical and personal growth opportunities.
 Children work towards the National Curriculum outcomes and we make sure that there is appropriate progression within each subject.